Fancy Gadam to storm Accra with his new Bukom Arena concert

 - His hardcore fans have begun counting down to the show

-Nearly 10 years ago, Fancy Gadam shook Accra with a sold-out concert at the newly built Bulom Boxing Arena.
+Nearly 10 years ago, Fancy Gadam shook Accra with a sold-out concert at the newly built Bukom Boxing Arena.

 The Tamale-based artiste has gained a reputation with his cultic fanbase in the Northern region.